keboola/developers-docs/extend/generic-extractor/registration.md

 For example, you might want to provide one configuration for incremental loading and a different configuration for full loading.
-The template UI also has the option to `Switch to JSON editor` which displays the configuration JSON and allows the end-user to modify it.
+The template UI also has the option to `Switch to JSON editor`, which displays the configuration JSON and allows the end-user to modify it.
 Notice that the JSON editor allows modification only to the [`config`](/extend/generic-extractor/config) section.
 Other sections, such as [`api`](/extend/generic-extractor/api/) or [`authorization`](/extend/generic-extractor/api/authentication/oauth20) may not be modified by the end-user.